sapar6ek0v/product_e-commerce/README.md

 ### `npm run build`

 Build your project
 A file named `dist` should appear.
-And you can see the finished project
+And you can see the finished project!